 driver's ed program; to view or download our curriculum and class presentation, please visit the ADTSEA website (http://www.adtsea.org/adtsea) where it has been released and posted.
 UPDATE: We presented the curriculum and class presentation

-presentation at ADTSEA's annual meeting in July; at that time, we'll request that ADTSEA release our curriculum
+and class presentation at ADTSEA's annual meeting on July 14th; at that time, we're making a request to ADTSEA

-as part of the national curriculum when the next update is released.
+to release our curriculum as part of the national curriculum when the next update is released.
+I encourage anyone interested

 * Work with DOT to implement a state-wide aggressive motorist database

 * Develop simulator software that will teach and test new drivers